 If you plan to travel to Spain, you should check the latest entry requirements before travel.

-IMPORTANT: New rules will apply to enter Spain from the UK.
+IMPORTANT: New rules apply to enter Spain for UK citizens.

 Since Brexit, the UK is considered a non-EU country.

 We have information specifically about entry requirements into Tenerife after Brexit in another post.